DennisA123/AdversarialProject/README.md

 ## Directory structure

 This project uses the Top1000 Dev subset of the MS MARCO Dataset for Passage Retrieval (top1000.dev).
 This dataset can be downloaded from the official MS MARCO github: [github:ms marco](https://microsoft.github.io/msmarco/).
 The relevance labels (qrels.dev.tsv) can also be downloaded from this source.
-Additionally, the language model and collision model used can be downloaded from here: TODO
+Additionally, the language model and collision model, as used and provided by Song et al. (2020) [[2]](#2), used can be downloaded from here: https://drive.google.com/drive/folders/1XRwWZLgs1Pm_mbl16wyXoXo9q-Sbb4O6?usp=sharing.
+These models can also be downloaded from the original Semantic Collisions git page: https://github.com/csong27/collision-bert.

 ```tree
 ├── methods/